jiggzson/nerdamer/README.md

 Nerdamer is currently in beta.

 This branch includes differentiation.
 It is untested and raw.
-In fact most of the code will need some refactoring.
+In fact most of the code will need refactoring.

 Getting started with Nerdamer